Birthgap — global fertility and the timing of parenthood

 Global average (2024): 30.0 years · European average (2024): 29.8 years

-The average maternal age (AMA) at birth in Ukraine reached 25.7 years in 2021, showing a modest increase of 0.2 years from the previous year.
-Over the last five years, AMA has trended upward, averaging 25.4 years.
-This figure stands 2.5 years above the average recorded in the 1970s.
-Notably, Ukraine holds the lowest average maternal age globally, ranking 38th out of 38 countries.
-It also has the lowest average maternal age within the European region, placed 31st out of 31 countries.
+The average maternal age (AMA) at birth reached 25.7 years in 2021, reflecting a modest increase of 0.2 years from the previous year.
+Over the last five years, the AMA has been on an upward trend, with a five-year average of 25.4 years.
+This figure is 2.5 years greater than the average maternal age recorded during the 1970s.
+Despite this rise, Ukraine maintains the lowest average maternal age both globally and within Europe.

 Average Age at First Birth over the decades